 How can I get help with my Economics class?

 The GVSU SASC Tutoring Center provides Economics tutoring at no cost to you.
 Students in ECO 100, 200, 210 and 211 and upper-level students may submit a request (upper-level tutoring help can be requested, but is not guaranteed.)
 Click the “Request a tutor” link toward the top of the page and complete the “request for tutoring” form(s).
-The Economics Department also offers walk-in tutoring on a limited basis each fall and winter semester.
-Ask your instructor for details, or contact the department at email@example.com or (616) 331-7290.
-Be sure to utilize your instructor’s office hours for questions as well!
+The Seidman Tutoring Center offers walk-in Economics tutoring each fall and winter semester.
+Information about these services can be found at https://www.gvsu.edu/seidman/tutoring.
+Be sure to utilize your instructor's office hours for questions as well!